save-thinking/group-1-save-thinking/README.md

 <a name="readme-top"></a>

+To do

+developer

+1. npm run dev
+2. what each module means
+3. pr review guidelines

+User

+1. how to start the app
+2. what each button means: what a record means, what an account means

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request